AFDWang/Hetu-Galvatron/docs/en/source/4_galvatron_model_usage/galvatron_model_usage.md

 Set `no_global_memory_buffer` to disable the estimation of global memory for all-gather buffer when using Megatron-SP.
 In Megatron-SP, a buffer is allocated to store the results of all-gather communication operations.
 This memory is not released, and as the sequence length increases, the memory usage of this buffer can become significant.

+Moreover, we provide parallel searching options, which can be enabled by enable `parallel_search` and using `worker` to set the number of threads for parallel searching, default is 2xCPU cores.
+We also provide `log_dir` to set the path for saving the searching log.

 **`sp_space` set to `tp+sp` is incompatible with `tp_consec` set to 0.
 The search for `tp_consec` is quite uncommon, and we plan to remove it in future versions.**

 ## Training with Galvatron